-In 2019 the total number of global mobile app downloads amounted to 204 billion and users spent over £120 billion on apps – subscriptions and in-app purchases, all in the past year according to Techcrunch.
+In 2019 the total number of global mobile app downloads amounted to 204 billion and users (IOS and Android combined) spent over £120 billion on apps – subscriptions and in-app purchases.
+This research was gathered by Techcrunch.
 Apps have become a central piece of the user experience on mobile devices like smartphones and tablets.
 Many companies invest in customer-facing apps and internal apps to address the growing demand for mobility.

 With timelines, costs, features, and platforms, there is a lot to consider when quoting a mobile app development project.
 Gone are the days where you could write a scope of work for a website project and then tailor that to be used to quote an app development project.
 As mobile apps moved to the forefront of smartphone usage, we had to adapt our methodology when it comes to quoting a mobile app.